bikeshaving/crank/website/documents/guides/02-elements.md

 By default, JSX parsers interpret the contents of elements as strings.
 So for instance, in the JSX expression `<p>Hello world</p>`, the children of the `<p>` element would be the string `"Hello world"`.

 However, just as with prop values, you can use curly brackets to interpolate JavaScript expressions into an element’s children.
 Besides elements and strings, almost every value in JavaScript can participate in an element tree.

-Numbers are rendered as strings, and the values `null`, `undefined`, `true` and `false` are erased, allowing you to render things conditionally using boolean expressions.
+Numbers are rendered as strings.
+The values `null`, `undefined`, `true` and `false` are erased, so you can conditionally render items with short-circuit evaluation or conditional expressions.

 ```jsx
 const el = <div>{"a"}{1 + 1}{true}{false}{null}{undefined}</div>;